tc2680/Hello-World/2014-05-15-tc-project.md

 - [Federal Housing Finance Agency](http://www.fhfa.gov)
 - Multiple college admin websites

 And the result is... there are all kinds of different data format - image, pdf, csv, freetext, webpage, and so on.
 And no single data source can be obtained to extract useful information.
 After a week of struggling, I realized that without doing hard data cleanup, manipulation, transformation, and calculation repeatedly, I'd not go too far for this project.
-And by the time I finished data preparation, I might have little or no time for visualation.
+And by the time I finished data preparation, I might not have enough time for data exploration and visualization.

 <img src="http://tc2680.github.io/Hello-World/spent-5-days.png" width ="220">

 ### Second Proposal - The Secret Revealed
-Therefore I decided to move on to the second project idea - study a (semi) secret investment strategy named **4433** in fund management industry.
+Therefore I decided to move on to the second project idea - study a (semi) secret investment strategy nicknamed **4433** in fund management industry.
 Here is The Secret:

     1. Funds ranked top quartile by recent yearly return of same type
     2. Funds ranked top quartile by last two, three, and five years return of same type